untitled-secret-projects/learning-android/README.md

 For now, we should use the UDACITY course created by google: https://www.udacity.com/course/new-android-fundamentals--ud851

+If the above is too complex, you can start out here: https://www.udacity.com/course/android-basics-user-interface--ud834

 If you find other great resources out there, please initiate a pull request (basically a request to add it into this readme page!)

 Google also has a text resource here: https://developer.android.com/training/basics/firstapp/